lsandini/cgmsim/README.md

 3) Setting up your personal environment

 At the root of the installation folder, create a file called __.env__ , it will contain your own environment variables.
 For this, oopen the editor of your choise, I use nano.
 The command is __nano .env__.
 Look at the [__.envSAMPLE__](.main/.envSAMPLE) file included as an example.
 The __API_KEY__ is the hashed (or "scrambled" version of your APISECRET, the one that you set up during the NS installation.
-Then close the editor with CTRL + X, saving the file your just created.
+Then close the editor with CTRL + X, saving the file you just created.

 To make a "hashed" APISECRET is to use an online Hash generator: https://passwordsgenerator.net/sha1-hash-generator, enter your NS APISECRET in clear (e.g. MYAPISECRET1), select lower case hash, and generate.
 Copy the string into your .env file, and modify all lines adding your specific URL details.